Industrial 3D printing

 Do you have a suitable application but not the suitable material?
 VTT 3DMetalprint can tell you if the material is suitable for the application and help with the implementation.
 We have longstanding experience and an excellent infrastructure for tailoring metal powders and their properties.

 Materials can be developed towards better performance and functionality.
 We offer tuned combination of computational and experimental material development to shorten the development span of new materials.
-For example, we have invested in the development of the magnetic AM materials.
+For example, we have invested in the development of the magnetic additive manufacturing (AM) materials.
 Those could help develop electrical machines to have excellent performance but less weight.

 3D printing biomaterials